Key features of the UPPAbaby Cruz 2018 pushchair:

 Is it a one-hand fold?

-Not at all.
-Of course us mums are strong.
-But I can’t imagine any are able to carry a child, a full-to-the-brim nappy bag, keys and fold a buggy weighing 9.8kg one-handed.
+Hmmm, of course us mums are strong, but I can’t imagine any are able to carry a child, a full-to-the-brim nappy bag, keys and fold a buggy weighing 9.8kg one-handed.

 It’s billed as a one-step fold but that’s only true if the buggy is in the right position – forward-facing with the canopy pulled back.